History of parliamentarism: Early parliaments in the Middle Ages

 The second oldest recorded parliamentary body in Europe were the Portuguese Cortes of 1254 held in Leiria in 1254.
 These included burgher delegates and introduced the monetagio system, a fixed sum to be paid by burghers to the Crown.
 Property rights of the king and his subjects, as well as of ecclesiastical bodies, were addressed in the previous Cortes of Coimbra in 1211 (which included members of the nobility and the clergy).
 The Portuguese Cortes met again in 1256, 1261 and 1273 under Afonso III of Portugal, always by royal summon.

 In the realms of the Crown of Aragon, the institutional system effectively limited powers of the monarchs.
-Particularly, in the Principality of Catalonia, in 1283, the Catalan Courts (Corts Catalanes) became one of the first parliamentary bodies of Europe that officially banned the royal power to create legislation unilaterally.
-Along the next centuries, the Courts developed an extensive regulation of its internal operation and guarantee of rights for the citizenship; in 1481, the Catalan Courts approved the Constitució de l'Observança, which established the submission of the king and its officers to the laws of the Principality.
+Particularly, in the Principality of Catalonia, in 1283, the Catalan Courts (Corts Catalanes) became the first parliament of Europe that obtained the power to pass legislation, alongside the monarch.
+Through the next centuries, the Courts developed an extensive regulation of its internal operation and guarantee of rights for the inhabitants; in 1481, the Catalan Courts passed the Constitució de l'Observança, establishing the submission of the king and its officers to the laws of the Principality.

 In England, Simon de Montfort is remembered as one of the fathers of representative government for holding two famous parliaments.
 The first, in 1258, stripped the King of unlimited authority and the second, in 1265, included ordinary citizens from the towns.

+In Scotland, the Parliament of Scotland developed during the 13th century from the King's Council of bishops and earls to include burgh representatives participating in decision making and, by the early 14th century, the attendance of knights and freeholders.